bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

      Interval for performing the checkpoint.
 If Checkpoint Mode is  'time-interval' the value is set in ms.  If Checkpoint Mode is 'every-nth' the value is the number of events after which the checkpoint is done.

 - Inputs*
      Names of input streams.
 Requires an input mode: 'full' (if you want each task to process all partitions of the stream) or 'split' (if you want to divide stream's partitions among the tasks; it is a default value).
-The stream should exist in the system (it should be of `stream.t-streams` or `stream.apache-kafka` type).
+The stream should exist in the system (it should be of 'stream.t-streams' or 'stream.apache-kafka' type).

 - Outputs*
-     Names of output streams (should be of the `stream.t-stream` type only).
+     Names of output streams (should be of the 'stream.t-stream' type only).

 - Start From
      Value must be 'newest' (the system does not read the history, waits for new events), 'oldest' (the system reads all input stream events) or datetime (that requires specifying a timestamp and means the system reads events from the stream starting from the specified moment).
 If an instance have Apache Kafka input streams, then 'Start from' must be 'oldest' or 'newest' ('newest' is default).